dmitrypol/dmitrypol.github.io/_drafts/redi-search-module.md

 categories: redis
 ---

 In previous [post]({% post_url 2017-05-13-redis-search %}) I wrote about different ways we can search for records in Redis.
-In this one I want to do a deep dive on [RediSearch module](http://redisearch.io/).
+In this article I want to do a deeper dive on [RediSearch module](http://redisearch.io/).

 * TOC
 {:toc}

-### Basic configuration
+### Basic options

-We will continue using Redis as the primary DB leveraging [Ohm](https://github.com/soveran/ohm) library.
-But now we want to build more sophisticated indexes with RediSearch and use `NUMERIC` search.
-And we will use [redi_search_rails](https://github.com/dmitrypol/redi_search_rails) library.
+We will use Redis as the primary DB leveraging [Ohm](https://github.com/soveran/ohm) library.
+But now we want to build more sophisticated indexes with RediSearch and use `NUMERIC` filter.
+And we will continue using [RediSearchRails](https://github.com/dmitrypol/redi_search_rails) library.

 {% highlight ruby %}
 # Gemfile